5 Layers of Security: How TopFlow Mitigates OWASP Top 10

 Layer 1: Client-Side

-Input sanitization, XSS prevention, CSP headers
+Input sanitization, XSS prevention, CSP headers, AES-256-GCM encryption of API keys at rest

 Layer 2: Transport